 Marc D. Crepeaux is the author of Letters Never Meant to be Read, Modern Waste and Worked Stiff: Poetry and Prose for the Common.
-He is an Army Reserves Captain, an author, entrepreneur, and English teacher.
+He is an Army Reserve Captain, an author, entrepreneur, and an English teacher.
 Marc also holds an MFA in Creative Writing.

 He grew up next to a crick that ran into a river with a kid brother.
 They had two bamboo sticks and a dog.
 Any daughter that grows up in his household has to be able to kill a man with their bare hands, obviously.
 He loves to fish, sleep with beggars, and his only hope is to go back to the farm.